MalihaT111/leagueofleetcode/REGISTRATION_FLOW.md

 ## Notes
 - Temporary registrations are stored in-memory (for production, consider Redis or database table)
-- The system currently trusts users have added the hash to their profile (future: implement actual LeetCode API verification)
+- **The system now verifies the hash exists in the user's LeetCode profile bio via the LeetCode GraphQL API**
 - Old FastAPI-users `/auth/register` endpoint is disabled but kept in code for reference
+- Verification is done by fetching the user's profile and checking if the hash appears in their `aboutMe` field